lgruenewald/martini_daemon/experiments/chaining/README.md

 one like in liquid.py).
 Bond angles are set to 180 degrees, with a weak force.

 Run using
-python chain.py > traj.gro
+python chain.py > traj.xyz

-Visualize using
+Visualize using Pymol
-vmd traj.gro
+pymol traj.xyz vis.pml